ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 ## Before you begin

 For this learning path you will need:
-* A Windows on Arm (ARM64) native machine with preinstalled WindowsPerf (both driver and `wperf` CLI tool).
+* A Windows on Arm (ARM64) native machine with pre-installed WindowsPerf (both driver and `wperf` CLI tool).
 See [WindowsPerf Install Guide](/install-guides/wperf/) for more details.
 * x64 Windows build machine which we will use to cross-build CPython for ARM64 target.
-  * Pre-installed  [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/) with LLVM support:
+  * With pre-installed  [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/) with LLVM support:
     * Go to the Visual Studio 2022 Community installer.
 Under Modify > Individual Components > search "clang".
     * install "C++ Clang Compiler..." and "MSBuild support for LLVM...".
 * Basic knowledge of git and Python.